bszafranski/cram/docs/create-network.rst

 .. image:: /images/edit-inflow.png

 The **Inflow Number** is automatically assigned by CRAM.
-Inflow numbers can not be reused in the network.
+Inflow numbers cannot be reused in the network.

-The **Inflow Name** is a user-defined ASCII string that povide a familiar name to describe the inflow. *Inflows are ALWAYS named by users within the model.* We recommend that the name be unique within the first 32 characters but this not required.
+The **Inflow Name** is a user-defined ASCII string that provides a familiar name to describe the inflow. *Inflows are ALWAYS named by users within the model.* We recommend that the name be unique within the first 32 characters, but this not required.
 The name should normally be less than 256 characters in length.

 The **To Node** identifies the node at the receiving end of the inflow.
 The To Node is where the flow from the inflow enters and mixes with all other sources (links or inflows).

 **Create Time Series Sheet/Go to Time Series Data** button.
 This button has one of two labels on it.
 If the inflow being edited does not currently have any time series data associated with it the button will read Create Time Series Sheet.
-Clicking on the button will create a formatted worksheet in the current scenario to hold timeseries data for the link.
+Clicking on the button will create a formatted worksheet in the current scenario to hold time series data for the link.
 The user will need to populate the sheet with the appropriate data.

 .. note:: *Inflows should always have time series data associated with them.
 Failure to create a Time Series Sheet will result in a zero inflow.*